The Campus Garden

 - Garlic

-- Lettuce and a variety of salad greens
+- Lettuce and salad greens

 - Onions